SamAllen06/lake_temp_work/documentation/lake_temperature_mapper/output/csv_output_writer.md

 ```

 These rows are passed to Python's csv module to write to the file, so specific
-details about the csv have been left out of the above format.
+details about the csv have been left out of this documentation.